Syphilis: What you need to know

-Preventive measures that can decrease the risk of contracting syphilis, include:
+Preventive measures to decrease the risk of syphilis, include:

 - abstaining from sex

 - long-term mutual monogamy with an uninfected partner

 - condom use, although these protect only against genital sores and not those on the body.
 A variety of condoms are available to buy online.

 - use of a dental dam, or plastic square, during oral sex.
 These are available for purchase online.